lightblue-platform/lightblue-docs-user/language_specification/data.md

 {
   <common stuff>
   query: <query_expression>,
-  returning: <projection>,
+  projection: <projection>,
   sort: <sort>,
   range: [ from, to ]
 }
 ```
 * query: A non-empty query expression
-* returning: A non-empty projection expression specifying what to return
+* projection: A non-empty projection expression specifying what to return
 * sort: Optional sort specification
 * range: Optional range, inclusive range of results to return.
   If sort is not given, the results will be returned in an